johncookds/johncookds.github.io/_posts/2020-06-14-How-many-layers-to-train.markdown

 This is an ipynb for visualizing the results of results attained through running the bert_testing.bat file(which uses BERT_NER.py) in my FineTuningNLPModels folder to test performance and efficiency gains of training various layers of the BERT model during the finetuning process.

 It was created in response to often seeing a "you can either train the classifier or the whole model" dichotomy, without regard for a middle ground(and often not a recognition of the significantly worse performance).
 The model used was huggingface's BERT model that has 11 total layers (word embeddings were also included as trainable in the 'Full train' run - which I believe is common practice).
+The runs marked as 'trained_layers' are layers from the classifier, so 'trained_layers: 6' means the classifier and the last 6 layers(each of which is a transformer) were the trainable parameters.

 # Loss and Training Time by Trainable Layers